auth0/auth0-spa-js/.github/ISSUE_TEMPLATE/report-a-bug.md

 By submitting an Issue to this repository, you agree to the terms within the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md).

-### Description
+### Describe the problem

-> Provide a clear and concise description of the issue, including what you expected to happen.
+> Provide a clear and concise description of the issue

+### What was the expected behavior?

+> Tell us about the behavior you expected to see

 ### Reproduction

-> Detail the steps taken to reproduce this error, what was expected, and whether this issue can be reproduced consistently or if it is intermittent.
+> Detail the steps taken to reproduce this error, and whether this issue can be reproduced consistently or if it is intermittent.

->
+- Step 1..
+- Step 2..
+- ...

+**Can the behavior be reproduced using the [SPA SDK Playground](https://github.com/auth0/auth0-spa-js/blob/master/DEVELOPMENT.md#the-sdk-playground)?**

+If so, provide steps:

 > Where applicable, please include:
 >
-> - Code sample to reproduce the issue
+> - The smallest possible sample app that reproduces the undesirable behavior
 > - Log files (redact/remove sensitive information)
 > - Application settings (redact/remove sensitive information)
 > - Screenshots